Franklin D. Roosevelt: New York state senator (1910–1913)

+In 1908, Roosevelt took an unsalaried position with the prestigious law firm of Carter Ledyard & Milburn, later moving into the firm's admiralty law division.
 Roosevelt cared little for the practice of law and told friends he planned to enter politics.
-Despite his admiration for cousin Theodore, Franklin shared his father's bond with the Democratic Party, and in preparation for the 1910 elections, the party recruited Roosevelt to run for a seat in the New York State Assembly.
-Roosevelt was a compelling recruit: he had the personality and energy for campaigning and the money to pay for his own campaign.
-But Roosevelt's campaign for the state assembly ended after the Democratic incumbent, Lewis Stuyvesant Chanler, chose to seek re-election.
+Despite his admiration for cousin Theodore, Franklin accepted an invitation to run for the Democratic Party in the 1910 elections for the New York State Assembly.
+He was a compelling candidate due to his name recognition and his family's ability to contribute to party fundraising, but his campaign ended after the Democratic incumbent, Lewis Stuyvesant Chanler, chose to seek re-election.
 Rather than putting his political hopes on hold, Roosevelt ran for a seat in the New York State Senate.
 The senate district, located in Dutchess, Columbia, and Putnam Counties, was strongly Republican.
 Roosevelt feared that opposition from Theodore could end his campaign, but Theodore encouraged his candidacy despite their party differences.
 Acting as his own campaign manager, Roosevelt traveled throughout the senate district via automobile at a time when few could afford a car.
-Due to his aggressive campaign, his name gained recognition in the Hudson Valley, and in the Democratic landslide in the 1910 United States elections, Roosevelt won a surprising victory.
+In the Democratic landslide in the 1910 US elections, Roosevelt won a surprising victory.